How to Improve Website Speed: The Complete 2026 Guide

 Does website speed affect SEO rankings directly?

 Yes.
-Google confirmed Core Web Vitals (LCP, CLS, INP) as ranking signals.
-While content relevance and backlinks still carry more weight, speed is the tiebreaker.
-Between two equally relevant pages, Google will rank the faster one higher.
-Speed also indirectly improves SEO through lower bounce rates and higher engagement.
+Google has confirmed Core Web Vitals (LCP, CLS, INP) as ranking signals.
+Content relevance and links still carry more weight, but speed is a genuine tiebreaker β between two comparable pages, the faster one tends to win.
+Speed also lifts rankings indirectly by reducing bounce and increasing engagement.